 - Once a buffer, stream or wetland is disturbed, these resources are never the same again.
 The NJDEP has determined that breaks or gaps in buffers reduce their effectiveness.
 38 N.J.R.
 3950(a) (2006)

-- PennEast would clear over 600 acres of forest in New Jersey, fragmenting mature forests into smaller patches of habitat, reducing their value for forest-dependent wildlife and making these areas more susceptible to colonization by non-native invasive species that can out-compete native species.
+- PennEast would clear thousands of acres of forest in New Jersey, fragmenting mature forests into smaller patches of habitat, reducing their value for forest-dependent wildlife and making these areas more susceptible to colonization by non-native invasive species that can out-compete native species.

 - PennEast would carry gas extracted through the controversial practice of hydraulic fracturing, or “fracking.”
 According to the EPA, fracking poses a risk to drinking water.